 Personal Injury Case Value Formulas

 Some insurance companies use formulas to determine the value of a case.
-Two popular examples that are often discussed are the multiplier formula and a per diem formula.
+Two popular examples that are often discussed are the multiplier formula and a per diem method.

-A multiplier formula (in theory) uses all of your economic damages and multiplies them to value non-economic damages.
+A multiplier method (in theory) uses all of your economic damages and multiplies them to value non-economic damages.

 For example, if you have $100,000 in medical bills, lost wages, and other economic damages, the insurance company may multiply that by two-and-a-half to value your economic damages for $250,000.
 The insurance company may then offer you $350,000 total as a settlement.